A Framework of Constraint Preserving Update Schemes for Optimization on Stiefel Manifold: Numerical Results

 {Ex.
 5}\,-\,9\upcite{jiang2012inexact, li2010inexact}: We consider the five gene correlation matrices $\widehat{C}$: Lymph, ER, Arabidopsis, Leukemia and Hereditary bc.
 For the sake of comparison, as done in \cite{jiang2012inexact}, we perturb $\widehat{C}$ to where $\gamma = 0.05$ and $F$ is a random symmetric matrix with entries uniformly distributed in $[-1, 1]$.
 The corresponding weight matrix $H$ is either $\textbf{1}$ or the one created by Example 2 in \cite{jiang2012inexact}.

 In our implementation, all the parameters of each solver were set to be their default values except the termination criteria of OptM were changed to the ones in \S\ref{subsection:stopping}.
-The numerical results are reported in Tables \ref{table:NLCMpart1} -- \ref{table:NLCMpart2}.
-In \brev{these} tables, \rev{``nlcmres$^0$'' and ``nlcmres'' represent the initial and returned residual $\|H\odot (X-C)\|_{\msF}^{}$, respectively.} The terms ``time'' and ``feasi'' denote the CPU time and the violation of $\mbox{diag}(X) = e$, respectively, and ``nfge'' stands for the total number of function and gradient evaluations.
-Note that CPU time of OptM or AFBB includes the CPU time for generating the initial point by the modified PCA. \rev{To further show the efficiency of our approach, we considered to implement AFBB starting from a random $X_0$, denoted by ``AFBB-rand$X_0$''.
-For space consideration, we only list the results of AFBB-rand$X_0$ for $H = \textbf{1}$.
-They are reported in the last five columns of Table \ref{table:NLCMpart1_2}. }
+The numerical results are reported in Tables \ref{table:NLCMpart1} -- \ref{table:NLCMpart2}. \revmini{To save space, we only report some representative results.
+For more details, one can see \cite{Daijiang2012}.} In \brev{these} tables, \rev{``nlcmres$^0$'' and ``nlcmres'' represent the initial and returned residual $\|H\odot (X-C)\|_{\msF}^{}$, respectively.} The terms ``time'' and ``feasi'' denote the CPU time and the violation of $\mbox{diag}(X) = e$, respectively, and ``nfge'' stands for the total number of function and gradient evaluations.
+Note that CPU time of OptM or AFBB includes the CPU time for generating the initial point by the modified PCA. \rev{To further show the efficiency of our approach, we considered to implement AFBB starting from a random $X_0$, denoted by ``AFBB-rand$X_0$''. \revmini{The results of AFBB-rand$X_0$ for $H = \textbf{1}$ are reported} in the last five columns of Table \ref{table:NLCMpart1_2}. }

 From the results, we know that AFBB performs better than OptM in terms of the residual, the CPU time and the number of function and gradient evaluations.
 Again, in the case when $H = \textbf{1}$, AFBB not only runs considerably faster than SemiNewton and PenCorr, but also always find a better solution in terms of the residual except for the problem with large $r$; in the case when $H \ne \textbf{1}$, our AFBB shows great advantage over PenCorr in terms of the solution quality and CPU time. \rev{Besides, although AFBB-rand$X_0$ performs worse than AFBB, it still can solve the problem in a reasonable time and is comparable with SemiNewton and PenCorr.} Apart from the ABB stepsize, another reason for the efficiency of AFBB is its low complexity cost per iteration.
 The dominated cost of AFBB at each iteration is computing the function value and the gradient in \reff{prob:NLCM}.
 For special $H = \textbf{1}$ and general $H$, the costs are $2n^2r + 3nr^2$ and $3n^2r$, respectively.
 In contrast, SemiNewton and PenCorr need to solve iteratively a series of least squares correlation matrix problems without the rank constraint, whose cost is very expensive.